Zephyruskk/vodsplicer/sheets/README.md

 # Sheets Directory
 This directory is for local utilization of analyzer/splicer.
 It is hardcoded into these scripts.
+Do not rename or remove this directory.
 `analyzer.py` creates sub-directories here for its input.
 It then inserts a csv representing its findings.
 `splicer.py` then drops the trimmed video copies in the same directory as the csv.